 Which means you can change for another game that has a bigger audience.
 When you change the game now your stream appears higher on the list so you can get even more viewers!

 Yes!
-Make it.
+Create it at once.
 Twitch Streams are like TV.
 When you start to like some series or a tv show and it comes out at set times on a weekend or day you start to look forward to it.
 The same goes for streams.

 When you create a streaming schedule people will know when you are online and make time to be there to watch the stream.
 If you stream little bit on the morning, then little bit on the evening.
 Some viewers might miss some action that they would like to have been part off.

 After you have had a schedule for awhile it’s pretty funny when your viewers will start to call you out by being late 😀 But!
 This is also good since they are expecting your stream which also bring more hype on Twitter and such.
 But please don’t always be late..
 Don’t be that person..